Legal issues in airsoft: Hong Kong

 Airsoft guns in Hong Kong are not required to have an orange tip.
-However, public possession or exposure of airsoft gun is not recommended by the police department in Hong Kong, as it is difficult to identify whether it is a real firearm or not.
-It is also not required to obtain a licence to sell an airsoft gun in Hong Kong.
+However, public possession or exposure of airsoft guns is not recommended by the Hong Kong police, as it is difficult to identify whether it is a real firearm or not.
+A licence is not required to sell airsoft guns.

 Hungary

 In Hungary the law classifies airsoft guns as air guns.
-They can be owned from the age of 18 without any license.
+They can be purchased from the age of 18 without any license, however owning an airsoft gun is legal from the age of 14.
+Airsoft games require a minimum age of 14 with parental supervision, a minimum age of 16 with parental approval, and can be freely played over the age of 18.
+Airsoft guns may not be visible while carrying them in public (it is also strongly recommended not to wear any tactical gear in public).

 Indonesia

-In Indonesia, there are no strict rules about airsoft and there still has been no consideration by the government as to whether airsoft guns are treated as "toys" or are equal to real guns.
-However, when airsoft was first brought to Indonesia in 1996, founders of Indonesian airsoft communities put some restrictions on airsoft games.
-For example, airsoft players are encouraged not to upgrade their gun above 450 fps, or they will be rejected from the community.
-Moreover, anyone who wants to buy an airsoft gun, must be at least 18 years old and know the regulations and rules about the airsoft gun.
+In Indonesia, there are no strict rules about airsoft and there has been no consideration by the government as to whether airsoft guns are treated as toys or are equal to real guns.
+However, when airsoft was first brought to Indonesia in 1996, the founders of Indonesian airsoft communities put some restrictions on airsoft games.
+For example, airsoft players are encouraged not to upgrade their guns above 450 fps, or they will be rejected from the community.
+Moreover, anyone who wants to buy an airsoft gun must be at least 18 years old and know the regulations and rules about airsoft guns.